-HELENA HAGELIN-WEAVER, ASSOCIATE PROFESSOR AND DR. AND MRS. FREDERICK C. EDIE TERM PROFESSOR hweaver@che.ufl.edu in my laboratory and our ultimate goal is to obtain a fundamental understanding of these catalysts at the atomic level.
+HELENA HAGELIN-WEAVER, ASSOCIATE PROFESSOR AND DR. AND MRS. FREDERICK C. EDIE TERM PROFESSOR hweaver@che.ufl.edu Ph.D., 1999, Royal Institute of Stockholm, Sweden WE WORK ON HETEROGENEOUS CATALYST DEVELOPMENT in my laboratory and our ultimate goal is to obtain a fundamental understanding of these catalysts at the atomic level.
 Our approach is to synthesize well-defined heterogeneous catalysts using nanoparticle oxides with various shapes and sizes as supports and carefully control the deposition of active metal onto these supports using atomic layer deposition (ALD), or other more conventional catalyst synthesis methods, such as precipitation-deposition or incipient wetness impregnation.
 Since different shapes of nanoparticle oxides expose different surface facets, the use of these materials allows us to investigate how the active metal-support interactions vary with surface facets, and how this ultimately affects the catalytic activities and selectivities.